elmtree-askmo/cloudcannon-app/content/learn/chemistry/why-is-carbon-considered-versatile-in-biological-molecules.md

 url: /learn/chemistry/questions/why-is-carbon-considered-versatile-in-biological-molecules
 score: -1.0
 related_article1:
-    id: 167285
+    id: 167283
-    title: How is atomic mass calculated and why is it important?
+    title: >-
+        How do covalent bonds contribute to the formation of molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/how-do-covalent-bonds-contribute-to-the-formation-of-molecules
 related_article2:
-    id: 167287
+    id: 167289
-    title: How are ions formed and what determines their electrical charge?
+    title: >-
+        Where are valence electrons located and why are they important in chemical bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-ions-formed-and-what-determines-their-electrical-charge
+    url: /learn/chemistry/questions/where-are-valence-electrons-located-and-why-are-they-important-in-chemical-bonding
 related_article3:
-    id: 167289
+    id: 167281
-    title: Where are valence electrons located and why are they important in chemical bonding?
+    title: >-
+        How do protons, neutrons, and electrons contribute to the structure of an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/where-are-valence-electrons-located-and-why-are-they-important-in-chemical-bonding
+    url: /learn/chemistry/questions/how-do-protons-neutrons-and-electrons-contribute-to-the-structure-of-an-atom
 related_article4:
-    id: 167285
+    id: 167288
-    title: How is atomic mass calculated and why is it important?
+    title: >-
+        What is electronegativity and how does it influence chemical bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/what-is-electronegativity-and-how-does-it-influence-chemical-bonding
 related_article5:
-    id: 167294
+    id: 167293
-    title: How do functional groups affect the properties and reactions of biological molecules?
+    title: >-
+        What distinguishes polar covalent bonds from nonpolar covalent bonds?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-affect-the-properties-and-reactions-of-biological-molecules
+    url: /learn/chemistry/questions/what-distinguishes-polar-covalent-bonds-from-nonpolar-covalent-bonds
 ---

 &nbsp;